ViaVersionAddons/ViaChatFixer/README.md

 ## Supported Platforms

-ViaChatFixer can be installed on Bukkit/Spigot/Paper servers or on Sponge servers.
+ViaChatFixer can be installed on Bukkit, Spigot, or Paper servers.

 If you are using a proxy, ViaVersion and ViaChatFixer must be installed on the backend servers.